-- Is the adaptation 'reasonable and practicable' taking into account the nature, layout, age and condition of the property?
-This is determined by the Housing Grants Team
+- Is the adaptation reasonable and practicable taking into account the nature, layout, age and condition of the property?
+This is determined by our Housing Grants Team

 - Based on a test of resources, does the applicant qualify financially?
-This is determined by the Housing Grants Team.
+This is determined by our Housing Grants Team.

-The financial means test is prescribed by Central Government.
-Epsom & Ewell Borough Council (EEBC) is not given any flexibility on the means test.
+The financial means test is prescribed by Central Government and we are not given any flexibility on the means test.
 On receipt of an occupational therapist report, you will be asked to complete a Grant Enquiry form.
 Based on the information supplied, a provisional means test will be applied based on these financial details:

 The means test does not apply to applicants aged 18 or below.

 - For married couples and those who co-habit, both partners will be financially assessed